pebakery/pebakery-docs/Commands/Deprecated.md

 ### Set,`<%interfaceControl%>`

 Winbuilder allows the `Set` command to modify interface control values, however usage is inconsistent with other behavior of the `Set` command.
-PEBakery depreciated this behavior in favor of the more flexible `WriteInterface` command.
+PEBakery deprecated this behavior in favor of the more flexible `WriteInterface` command.
 Winbuilder's `Set` behavior can be toggled with a compatibility option.

 ### StrFormat,Div